leonidas1712/leonidas1712/README.md

 🤖 **Research**:
 - [MilgramBench](https://github.com/leonidas1712/MilgramBench): a benchmark probing how LLMs respond to ethical pressure in institutional contexts
-- Interested in alignment, evaluations, and mechanistic interpretability — always keen to learn and collaborate
+- Interested in AI safety and alignment research — always keen to learn and collaborate

 📫 **Contact**: leonidasr2000@gmail.com